 Want to see what a pro station looked like and exactly how chemical prophylactics and cleaning were done?
 You’re in luck, because most VD films show the process in vivid detail, and you can watch them from the comfort of your own home thanks to the wonders of the Internet.
 These films are all not safe for work and include lots of explicit views of both healthy and incredibly unhealthy penises.
 View at your own risk, but if you’re interested, you can try Official Training Film #8-154 (1941), Pick Up (1944), and Easy to Get (1947).
 That last one gives a nice view of an actual pro station, with soldiers using it, at around the 14 minute mark.
 (It also shows some incredible dancing skills!)
 Three Cadets also offers a good look at the individual pro-kit and how it was used.
 All of these films offer a pretty great insight into exactly what sort of challenges the Army was facing in the soldier’s lifestyle, what sort of beliefs about VD were widespread in the ranks, and what sorts of products soldiers might use to try to treat an infection on their own, without reporting to their medical officer.

-An important note about condom use and lubrication is that condoms and Vaseline as lubrication do not mix.
+An important note about condom use and lubrication is that condoms and Vaseline (one of the most popular choices of lube for the era among writers) do not mix.
 Since Vaseline is oil-based, it will break down the latex of a condom and cause it to break.
 While Vaseline was used as a lubricant for all sorts of uses during the WWII era, and seems to be one of the most popular choices of sexual lubricant for the time period among writers, it was very much not advised for use with a condom.
 I have found sources warning soldiers not to use Vaseline with condoms, though I couldn’t for the life of me remember where I’d read that, so it may well have been common knowledge (and it’s likely anybody who made that mistake wouldn’t make it twice).
 Other oil-based substances known for use as historical or make-do lube, like olive oil, baby oil, cooking oil, cooking grease, etc., would also not work with a condom, and mechanical lubricants that would be available in wartime for weapons maintenance, like gun oil and Cosmoline (an oil used to grease guns and equipment to inhibit rust) would similarly not be suitable and honestly, you probably wouldn’t want them in your body anyway.
+(EDIT: Thanks to reader Simon for suggesting another possible lube option that would have been very handy for GIs: shaving cream.
+Barbasol’s “Overseas Special,” sold at-cost in the PX specifically for soldiers, was made of vegetable oil, petroleum jelly, boric acid, and lanolin, which I imagine would have worked well enough as a sexual lubricant in a pinch.
+Again, not condom friendly, but a possibility.)

 And if your characters are, for instance, actually deployed somewhere remotely dangerous, and are stealing a moment for a physical encounter in the midst of less than ideal circumstances where condoms or lubrication or both might be too much to ask… I beg you, bear in mind that there are a great many non-penetrative forms of sex, and an encounter between your characters can be just as meaningful without any penetrative sex at all.
 Let us not devalue the handjob!
 The intercrural!
 The desperate fumbling grope!
-(The lesbians not dealing with dicks at all!)
+The lesbians not dealing with dicks at all!
 I’d argue that taking risks with each other’s lives to make something more elaborate work, just so they can have penetrative sex, might be just downright negligent of them, in some situations.
 If your characters have been in the midst of real fighting, or have spent their day punching Nazis in the face, or whatever else, they might at that moment have priorities that don’t entirely jive with an extended sexual encounter, anyway.
 A meal and sleep might be higher up on their list of things to do, or they might want to get to the orgasms quickly, at least, if they’re going to bother with them at all.
-That might be an ideal time for you to get a little more creative with your scene, and inject it with a bit more emotional content, instead of purely physical.
+That might be an ideal time for you to get a little more creative with your scene, and inject it with a bit more emotional content, instead of a purely physical tab A-slot B. (You might be noticing that I have serious issues with some of the weird heteronormative attitudes from many writers of gay erotica who often seem to treat penetrative sex as the only real or meaningful kind.)

 Sorry, I think I was supposed to be talking about condoms.
 I got a little side-tracked.
 Aside from their obvious usefulness for sexual encounters, condoms were also just a helpful, everyday part of a soldier’s kit.
 They could be rolled over a gun barrel to keep it clear of debris but still ready to fire (this was commonly done in Vietnam, but I haven’t seen many references to condoms used this way in WWII, other than non-specific references to this being done on the beaches in Normandy), used as an emergency water container (they’re kept in some Air Force emergency kits underneath pilot’s seats, for just this reason), or make a nice waterproof cover for all sorts of small goods you’d want to keep bone dry, like matches and fuses for explosives, particularly in underwater munitions.